dev-pods/ai-in-actions/.github/steps/2-step.md

    > 🪧 **Note:** Notice how we are passing dynamic values from the `github` event context

-1. Now we'll use the AI output file to post a comment back to the issue to provide immediate feedback:
+1. Now we'll use the `ai-inference` `response` output to post a comment back to the issue to provide immediate feedback:

    ```yaml
    - name: Comment results on the issue